Duplicate content means having the same or similar content on multiple pages.

-However, if you use the cases interchangeably, you may create different URLs with the same content.
+It is customary to use lower-case characters in URLs.
+So if you mix the lower and upper cases, you may create different URLs with the same content.

-If you find any occurrences like that, choose the URL with the preferred casing and redirect the incorrect version to it.
+Choose the URL with the preferred casing and redirect the incorrect version to it.

 Once again, ensure you stick to the same URL pattern and redirect the wrong pages if necessary.